HIPERFIT/hipermark/overview.md

 2. Implementation: A specific solution to a problem.
 An implementation contains the source code of the solution to a specific problem.
 Each problem can have many different implementations which can use openMP or openCL and can be written in C, C++, futhark, Haskell etc.

 3. Case: An implementation plus input and output data plus any configurations.
 A case run can be run since both the source code and the input data is present.
 A case validates if it produces the output data which is expected and with which the function call is made.
-So a benchmark is called with both input data and the expected output data.
+So a case is called with both input data and the expected output data.

 #################################################